Pixfri/LearnOpenGL/README.md

-# VulkanTutorial
+# LearnOpenGL
-A project I use to learn graphics with Vulkan
+A project I use to learn graphic rendering with opengl

 ## Build the project
 clone the project with the command `git clone https://github.com/Pixfri/LeanOpenGL.git` then `cd LeanOpenGL`